joglomedia/easydock-linux/README.md

 $ sh ed reset
 ```

-- Everytime you change PHP version into `.env.ed` file you have to run:
+- Everytime you change PHP version into `.env.docker` file you have to run:

 ```
 $ sh ed reset